You need a first, upper second or high lower second class honour degree, or equivalent, in psychology or a related subject.

 Months of entry

 Our MSc Cognitive Neuropsychology provides you with an advanced education in the core areas of cognitive neuropsychological research, plus knowledge of appropriate statistical methodology and neuropsychological research methods.
-It is a good foundation if you wish to proceed to a programme of further postgraduate study, such as a PhD, but also provides training in transferable skills necessary to meet the current requirements of many graduate employers.
+You study topics including:

 Information for international students

 Fees and funding

 We offer many funding opportunities to support talented postgraduates, ranging from research council studentships and University scholarships to awards funded by charities and other external organisations.
 For more information, visit our website at: www.essex.ac.uk.